Pizza is one of those foods that can make us all drool endlessly. One slice is nothing.

-Neapolitan Pizza doesn’t have any pepperoni added to the toppings as it contains ham or sausage.
+Neapolitan Pizza has no pepperoni added to the toppings as it contains ham or sausage.
 Traditionally pepperoni is never added to Neapolitan Pizza.
 The general toppings include tomatoes, pork, and mozzarella cheese.

 The basic reason to add oil to the Pizza is to preserve the moisture so that the soft bread-like crust doesn’t get hard or too crunchy to swallow.
 But usually, oils are not added if the Pizza is made up in the wood oven.

 Silician pizzas use Olive oil for pizzas.
 The main reason for using olive oil is its unique taste.
 Everything that is cooked in olive oil has numerous health benefits too.